test-kitchen/kitchen-digitalocean/README.md

 # Installation and Setup

-You'll need to install the gem on your development machine.
+If you're using [Chef Workstation](https://community.chef.io/tools/chef-workstation/) then kitchen-digitalocean is built-in.
+If not you'll need to install kitchen-digital via gem:

 ```bash
 gem install kitchen-digitalocean